 Eating frozen spinach beyond its sell by date is not a problem.

-The sell by date is the manufacturers way of letting you the date at which the spinach is no longer at its peak.
+The sell by date is the manufacturer’s way of letting you know the date at which the spinach is no longer at its peak.

-If you begin to see the spinach change color, or that freezer burn is starting, then these are signs that your spinach is no longer at its freshest.
+If you notice the spinach changing color, or that freezer burn is starting to take hold, then these are signs that your spinach is no longer at its freshest.

 I always remember watching Popeye on TV as a kid and of course being impressed by how strong Popeye got when he ate spinach.

 Obviously it was a cartoon but I knew that there must be some truth to this whole spinach thing.

 How right my assumption was!